bareboat-necessities/bbn_sensors_hub_B0/README.md

 https://shop.m5stack.com/products/pir-module

-Can detect a walrus on your boat or soneone else :)
+Can detect a walrus on your boat or someone else :)

 ###  Ocean TDS CQRobot (Total Dissolved Solids) Meter Sensor to NMEA-0183